 In future, twice a year for three months each – from March to May and August to November – groups of artists will be invited to Glenkeen Garden to be inspired and work there.
 The first residencies began in September 2021 during which three artists were provided with accommodation and work spaces at Glenkeen Garden. > Artists in residence 2021

 Objective of the residencies

 The aim of the programme is to support the development of groups of young artists from Europe and Russia and raise the international profile of their work.
 At regular intervals, the Foundation announces competitions inviting art collectives working in different disciplines to apply and spend two to three months staying and working at Glenkeen Garden.
-The intention is for Glenkeen Garden Residencies to give space, time and inspiration for close collaboration as a team, with the goal of producing innovative works that will then be shown in Frankfurt am Main and other European cities, as well as virtually to a broader public. > About the competition and how to apply
+The intention is for Glenkeen Garden Residencies to give space, time and inspiration for close collaboration as a team, with the goal of producing innovative works that will then be shown in Frankfurt am Main and other European cities, as well as virtually to a broader public.

 - Prof. Gerard Byrne, Film Artist and Professor at Städelschule Frankfurt